Bob's Full House: Round Two (Monkhouse Master Card/The Middle Line)

 The players were shown a board with six categories, each corresponding to a range of 10 consecutive numbers.
 Each player in turn called a number off their own middle row and was asked a question unopposed in the corresponding category.
 A correct answer lit the number, but a miss allowed any of the other three to buzz-in (described by Monkhouse as "open to others").
 A correct buzz-in allowed that player to light any number on their own middle row, while a miss caused them to become wallied.
-If a wallied player was next in line to choose a number, they lost their turn; otherwise, they could not buzz-in on the next question in case of a miss.
-The categories were changed out after every player had taken a turn, resulting in new ones being added to the board and/or previously used ones being assigned to different number ranges.
+If a wallied player was next in line to choose a number, they forfeited their turn; otherwise, they could not buzz-in on the next question in case of a miss.
+The categories were changed after every player had taken a turn, resulting in new ones being added to the board and/or previously used ones being assigned to different number ranges.

 The first player to complete their middle row won the round.
 In addition, one number on each card was secretly designated as a "Lucky Number."
 If the player in control chose their own Lucky Number and responded correctly, they won a bonus prize, which was frequently revealed as part of a short comedy sketch or in connection with a worthless joke prize.
 (E.g. a contestant might win a bag of popcorn and an ice cream cone, then be told that they could enjoy these snacks in combination with a dozen movie tickets.)
+During the charity specials, a correct answer on a Lucky Number question awarded a further £50 to that player's charity.